-After a decade of relatively sparse pharmaceutical industry interest in anesthetic drugs, we are now posed to see dramatic developments in the three major classes of drugs primarily associated with our specialty: hypnotics, muscle relaxants, and analgesics.
+To conclude, after a decade of relatively sparse pharmaceutical industry interest in anesthetic drugs, we are now posed to dramatic developments in the three major classes of drugs primarily associated with our specialty: hypnotics, muscle relaxants, and analgesics.
 Of these, the analgesic pipeline has the most candidates, and it addresses the largest unmet medical need of our specialty.